 Lawyer or lawyer; Recognise foreign professional qualifications

 If you have completed an apprenticeship abroad that allows you to work as a lawyer or lawyer, you can have this degree recognised.
 With this recognition, you may work as a lawyer or lawyer in Germany.

 - proof that more than half of the minimum training period has been carried out in Member States of the European Union or in other Contracting States to the Agreement on the European Economic Area or Switzerland, or a certificate of at least three years' professional activity in one of those States;

-You have completed training which entitles you to have direct access to the profession of European lawyer
+- You have completed training which entitles you to have direct access to the profession of European lawyer

 Responsible for the content